Table of Contents

 Measuring Intelligence: Intelligence Tests

-Intelligence tests are psychological methods for the assessment of cognitive performances or of intelligence, characterized as IQ.
-They are always standardized to a group, meaning that the results of the tests have a normal distribution in a certain population and the result of an individual is always a comparison with other individuals within this group.
+Intelligence tests are psychological methods for assessing cognitive performances or intelligence, which is characterized as IQ.
+These tests are always standardized to a group, meaning that the results of the tests have a normal distribution in a certain population and the result of an individual is always a comparison with other individuals within this group.